-When Tracy Edwards was expelled from school at age 15, little did she know that she would make nautical history as the skipper of Maiden and the first all-female sailing crew competing in the 1989/90 Whitbread Round the World Race.
-It was one of the most challenging sailing competitions on Earth, covering 32.000 nautical miles across the oceans.
-The crews had to navigate house-high waves, storms, and collisions with whales and icebergs.
+When Tracy Edwards was expelled from school at age 15, little did she know that she would make nautical history as the skipper of Maiden and the first all-female sailing crew competing in the 1989/90 Whitbread Round the World Race, one of the most challenging sailing competitions on Earth, covering 32.000 nautical miles across the oceans.
+The crew had to navigate house-high waves, storms, and collisions with whales and icebergs.

 Tracy Edwards discovered her love for navigation while working on charter yachts as a teenager.
 “My teenage years had not been very happy and sailing quite literally saved me when I backpacked to Greece at the age of 16,” she remembers.
 After her second transatlantic sailing trip, the skipper asked her a question that should forever change the course of her life: “Can you navigate?”
 And Tracy answered: “Of course, I can’t.
 I was expelled from school before long division.”
 The skipper taught her not to be a bystander in her own life, but to start participating.
 Within two days, Tracy learned to navigate and later managed to secure a place on the yacht Atlantic Privateer as the crew’s cook, her only chance to participate in the 1985/86 Whitbread Round the World Race.